-Keystrokes Comments 18 21 From the previous example, change only the %T, since your TOTAL is still the same.
-PART Solve for the PART this %T would produce.
-Answer: PART=4 • cost of a case of discs is \$270.00.
+Keystrokes Comments

+18 XT From the previous ex-

+ample, change only the

+%T, since your TOTAL is

+still the same.

+PART Solve for the PART this

+%T would produce.

+Answer: PART=4 ,500.00

+Example: A software company buys computer discs for re-sale from a major distributor.
+The cost of a case of discs is \$270.00.
 The software company then marks the product up to \$450.00.
+What is the markup as a percentage of the cost?